Vein & Aesthetic Institute

 In severe cases, CVI can lead to ulcers or open sores on the legs.

 Skin discoloration, thickening and ulcers of the lower legs are often caused by incompetent perforator veins in the calf.
-Dr. Joyce, one of the world’s most experienced perforator vein surgeons, was one of the first surgeons in the world to realize the link between perforator incompetence and venous leg ulcers secondary to severe venous disease.
-Under his care, formerly untreatable, long-term leg ulcers have been healed.
+Perforator veins connect the high pressure deep veins of the leg with the veins just under the skin.
+Dr. Joyce, one of the world’s most experienced perforator vein surgeons, was one of the first surgeons in the world to realize the link between perforator dysfunction and venous leg ulcers.
+Under his care, hundreds of formerly untreatable, long-term leg ulcers have been healed.

 Spider Vein Treatment | Vein Treatment | Joyce Vein & Aesthetic Institute